HP ePrint: HP ePrint Public Print Locations

 HP ePrint Public Print Locations is a mobile printing service that prints from the cloud using one of the HP ePrint mobile device apps.
 HP ePrint Public Print Locations is meant for people who use printers while travelling.
 It also enables a business or a public facility to charge for printing.
-For example, a businessperson preparing for a presentation can print handouts at a destination hotel for a fee rather than carrying them as they travel, or a traveller can print a boarding pass at a hotel to save waiting in line at the airport.
+For example, a business person preparing for a presentation can print handouts at a destination hotel for a fee rather than carrying them as they travel, or a traveller can print a boarding pass at a hotel to save waiting in line at the airport.

 The HP ePrint apps are free and include versions for Apple iPhones and Android devices.
 Users can find it at the iTunes App Store or Google Play.
 It is also available for Blackberry mobile devices from BlackBerry App World.
 The HP ePrint app lists various registered HP ePrint public printers at locations, such as hotels, airports, and print shops.

 When a user submits a print job to HP ePrint Public Print Locations, the service returns a notification email message with an authorisation code that is required for printing at the device.
 This authorisation code prevents unwanted printing and depending on the business model enables the owner of the printer to charge for printing before the documents are printed.

 The HP ePrint Service app uses GPS coordinates to locate and map HP ePrint public printers nearby.
 The user can use smartphone navigation features for directions to the location of the HP ePrint Public Print Location.

 HP ePrint Public Print Locations supports the following file formats for printing: